-The vaccine's normal appearance is a white powder and a clear colourless solvent.
-Following reconstitution the vaccine is a clear colourless solution.

-The vaccine should be visually inspected for particulate matter and discoloration prior to administration.
+Route / method of administration The vaccine's normal appearance is a white powder and a clear colourless solvent.
+Following reconstitution the vaccine is a clear colourless solution. (continued) The vaccine should be visually inspected for particulate matter and discoloration prior to administration.
 In the event of any foreign particulate matter and/or variation of physical aspect being observed, do not administer the vaccine.

-The vaccine's SPC provides further guidance on administration and is available from the electronic Medicines Compendium website.
+The vaccine's SPC provides further guidance on administration and is available from the electronic Medicines Compendium website .

-Dose and frequency of administration

-Single 0.5ml dose

-Routine Childhood Immunisation Schedule

-A single dose to be administered, usually on or after their first birthday, although it may be administered until 10 years of age.
+Dose and frequency of Single 0.5ml dose administration Routine Childhood Immunisation Schedule A single dose to be administered, usually on or after their first birthday, although it may be administered until 10 years of age.
 When primary vaccination with Hib has been delayed, the Hib booster dose (Hib/MenC) may be given at the scheduled visit, on or after their first birthday, provided it is at least 4 weeks since the last primary Hib dose was administered.

-Incomplete immunisation history

-Children from their first birthday to under 10 years of age who have completed a primary course of diphtheria, tetanus, pertussis and polio but have not received Hib containing vaccines should receive a single dose of Hib/MenC vaccine.
+Incomplete immunisation history Children from their first birthday to under 10 years of age who have completed a primary course of diphtheria, tetanus, pertussis and polio but have not received Hib containing vaccines should receive a single dose of Hib/MenC vaccine.
 All unimmunised or incompletely immunised children under 10 years of age require one dose of Hib and MenC over the age of 1 year in accordance with the vaccination of individuals with uncertain or incomplete immunisation status guidance.

-Secondary prevention of MenC disease

-Vaccination for the prevention of secondary cases of MenC disease should be in accordance with recommendations from the Director of Public Health, Gibraltar and informed by UK guidance (see Guidance for Public Health Management of Meningococcal Disease in the UK).
+Secondary prevention of MenC disease Vaccination for the prevention of secondary cases of MenC disease should be in accordance with recommendations from the local UKHSA Health Protection Team and informed by national guidance (see Guidance for Public Health Management of Meningococcal Disease in the UK).
 Unless they have been vaccinated against MenC in the preceding 12 months, contacts from one year of age should receive one dose of MenC containing vaccine.
 Individuals less than one year of age should receive two doses of MenC containing vaccine one month apart.
+Duration of treatment A single dose from 1 year of age or a two dose course for contacts under 1 year of age.
+Other meningococcal vaccines (such as MenACWY) are used for subsequent routine boosters in adolescence.
+Quantity to be supplied / administered Single 0.5ml dose per administration.